hashobject/blog.hashobject.com/resources/posts/20130831-install-postgresql-9.2-on-ubuntu-13.04.md

 `sudo apt-get -t raring install postgresql-common -t raring postgresql-9.2 postgresql-client-9.2`

-In this example I'm installing just PostgreSQL server and client, but you can also install additionaly 'postgresql-contrib-9.2' package.
+In this example I'm installing just PostgreSQL server and client, but you can also install 'postgresql-contrib-9.2' package in addition.

-## Conslusion
+## Conclusion

 I tried this on [DigitalOcean](http://digitalocean.com) Ubuntu instance and it worked great.
-Actually this instuctions are heavily inspired by following [post](http://linuxg.net/how-to-install-postgresql-9-2-on-ubuntu-13-04-raring-ringtail/).
+Actually this instructions are heavily inspired by following [post](http://linuxg.net/how-to-install-postgresql-9-2-on-ubuntu-13-04-raring-ringtail/).
 I found other instructions that tried to solve same problem but they didn't work for me.